This modest little machine has surprising historic importance. Produced in

 or spring motors to produce saleable home machines like the Type

 The Type G "Baby Grand" was entirely new and came on the market two years before Edison introduced his first spring-motor phonograph.
 (The "grand" nomenclature had no relation to the later 5" cylinder machines like the Graphophone Grand, which came 4 years later.)
 Although the "Perfected" Graphophone Type G used no recycled old parts, the topworks were still reminiscent of the earlier treadle-type.
 The upright supports were now elegantly curved and set closer together since it was made to play only standard 4" cylinders, not the 6" long Bell-Tainter ozocerite cylinders of dictation machines.
 As on earlier Graphophones, the mandrel had to be removed from the machine in order to fit a cylinder in place, making this just as awkward to use as the converted Bell-Tainter models.
 Also like the earlier Graphophones, the cylinder plays from right to left.
-Priced at a substantial $75 -- equivalent to well over $1500 in modern dollars -- this was an extremely expensive luxury and consequently not very successful.
+Priced at a substantial $75—equivalent to nearly $2,000 in modern dollars—this was an extremely expensive luxury and consequently not very successful.
 (Nonetheless, it was only half the price of the contemporary Type K.) It was not until late 1895 that the $40 Type N brought Graphophones into the reach of the average middle-class consumer.

 (RETURN TO MAIN PHONOGRAPH PAGE)